-You will want to apply as soon as possible once the FAFSA opens up on January 1 of the year you plan to transfer and enroll.
+You will want to apply as soon as possible once the FAFSA opens up on October 1 (prior to the year you plan to transfer and enroll).
 Some states offer their own grants with their own deadlines too, so don’t miss out by not filing your FAFSA early!
-Keep in mind you do not have to have your taxes or your parents’ taxes completed before filing the FAFSA; you can file based off the prior year’s taxes and update the figures later.

 Here are some common and necessary financial topics to ask about—and to make sure you understand completely:

 - Spelling out your financial aid award letter and everything in it

 - Grants and scholarships (free money!) vs. loans (money you have to repay)

 - The difference between subsidized and unsubsidized loans

 - Living on or off campus and if that impacts your aid award

 These things play an important role in choosing the right school for you.
 Don’t be afraid to set up an appointment with a school representative to go over any questions you have about financial aid.